Possession of Drugs with Intent to Deliver in Chicago

 If you are convicted of possession with the intent to deliver or sell, the penalties you face are much more severe than those that follow a simple possession conviction.
 Depending on the amount of the illegal substance found, you could be convicted of a Class X felony or Class 3 felony.

 The following are penalties for possession with intent to sell different amounts of illegal drug:

 - Possession with intent to sell or deliver more than 15 grams of a controlled substance or illegal drug (besides marijuana) is considered a Class X felony, which is punishable by a prison sentence between six and 60 years and a fine of up to $500,000.

 - Possession with intent to sell or deliver less than 15 grams of a controlled substance or illegal drug (besides marijuana) can be considered as either a Class 1 felony (prison term of four to 15 years and a fine of up to $250,000), a Class 2 felony (prison term of three to seven years and a fine of up to $200,000), or a Class 3 felony (prison term of two to five years and a fine between $75,000 and $150,000).

 If you are in possession of over ten grams of marijuana, you can be charged with a felony.
 Anything less is considered a misdemeanor.

 Let Us Protect Your Rights, Reputation & Freedom Today

 At the Law Office of Steven Fine, we can conduct a thorough investigation into your case, collect our own evidence, and analyze evidence gathered by law enforcement in order to develop an aggressive and personalize defense strategy.
-With the penalties this high, it’s imperative to obtain legal representation from an experienced and qualified Chicago criminal defense attorney.
+With the penalties this high, it’s imperative to obtain legal representation from an experienced and qualified attorney.
 Do not wait to get the help you need now.